-I am a third year graduate student working with Prof. Joaquin Vieira.
+I am a fourth year graduate student working with Prof. Joaquin Vieira.

 I am currently working with Prof. Vieira and the South Pole Telescope Submillimeter (SPT-SMG) collaboration on lensed dusty star forming galaxies (DSFGs) at high redshifts.

 More than half the energy budget of the universe comes from the Cosmic Infrared Background and DSFGs, with their enormous amount of dust and intense star formation, emit strongly in infrared.
 It is important to study these galaxies to understand not just the conditions in early universe but also its evolution.